TuhinKundu/MRL_models/README.md

 it will overwrite the `global_batch_size` or `batch_size` parameters you pass as arguments.
 In CLIP, we use OpenCLIP's dataloading strategy hence you **need** to pass either `global_batch_size` or `batch_size` parameters as the dataloader will ignore deepspeed parameters.
 Please use default `auto` parameter in deepspeed config for CLIP.
+3. Codebase hasn't been battle-tested for multi-node distributed training.
+Accelerate and deepspeed offer support so changes should be minimal.